-The following "Summary of Historical Revenues and Expenses" of the Obligated Group for the years ended December 31, 2004, 2005 and 2006 has been derived from the audited combined financial statements of the North Shore-Long Island Jewish Obligated Group.
-The financial data for the three-month periods ended March 31, 2006 and 2007 are derived from unaudited financial statements.
-The unaudited financial statements include all adjustments, consisting of normal recurring accruals, which the Obligated Group considers necessary for a fair presentation of the results of operations for these periods.
-Operating results for the three-month period ended March 31, 2007 are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2007.
-The data should be read in conjunction with the audited combined financial statements, related notes, and other financial information included as Appendix B to this Official Statement and "North Shore-Long Island Jewish Obligated Group Management's Discussion and Analysis" herein.
+The following Combined Statements of Operations of the Obligated Group for the years ended December 31, 2006, 2007 and 2008 has been derived from the audited combined financial statements of the North Shore-Long Island Jewish Obligated Group.
+The financial data for the six months ended June 30, 2008 and 2009 are derived from the unaudited interim combined financial statements included as Appendix B-2 to this official statement.
+The unaudited interim combined financial statements include all adjustments, consisting of normal recurring accruals, which the Obligated Group considers necessary for a fair presentation of the results of operations for these periods.
+Operating results for the six month period ended June 30, 2009 are not necessarily indicative of the results that may be expected for the entire year ending December 31, 2009.
+The 2007 and 2008 data should be read in conjunction with the audited combined financial statements, related notes, and other financial information included as Appendix B-1(a) and B-1(b) to this Official Statement and "North Shore-Long Island Jewish Obligated Group Management's Discussion and Analysis" herein.